KinaKnowledge/juno-lang/README.md

 #### Scope

 When symbols are created, they are assigned a specific scope in which they can be referenced.
-There are two main types of scopes in Juno, global and lexical.
-Simply, global symbols can be referenced across the Environment in which they exist.
+There are two main types of scopes in Juno, *global* and *lexical*.
+Simply, global symbols can be referenced from any context within the Environment in which they exist.
 Once a global symbol is defined in an Environment, it will be accessible in the Environment until it is either deleted by an `undefine` operation, the Environment is destroyed, or it is *shadowed* by a lexical symbol which has the same name as the global symbol.
-Per unenforced convention, global variables in Juno are surrounded by a the `*` character, such as in `*env_config*`.
+Per unenforced convention, values that are non-operators in Juno are surrounded by a the `*` character, such as in `*env_config*`.
+Global functions, macros and special operators should not be surrounded with asterisks.

 In the following example, the symbol `*my_data*` is allocated and assigned a value at the global level: